 For you, what is it to be prosperous?
 Make fortunes?
 Have social status?
 Display material goods?
 For some, this is prosperity.
 However, happiness does not always go hand in hand with such achievements.
-And so, how about learning more from the prosperous Psalms to be happy and fulfilled in 2021?
+And so, how about learning more from the prosperous Psalms to be happy?

 We are always looking for prosperity - sometimes even more than happiness itself.
 However, this desire is very attached to earthly life, and we associate it with a kind of fullness, happiness.
 But are we on the right track?
 The book of Psalms brings another point of view on this frantic search.